 - To open a profile file in the Radeon GPU Profiler, select the profile in the list and click the “Open profile” button or double-click the selected row.

-Select OpenCL for the API and choose Dispatch range for the Profile mode.
-Selecting this will display start and end Dispatch edit boxes.
-For example, the values 5 and 20 could be entered and the profile would consist of 15 Dispatches starting with the 5th Dispatch.
+Selecting OpenCL for the API and choosing Dispatch range for the Profile mode will display start and end dispatch edit boxes.
+For example, the values 5 and 20 could be entered and the profile would consist of 15 dispatches starting with the 5th dispatch.
 The 20th dispatch is not included in the trace.

 The number of dispatches captured is limited to 50 at present to prevent the amount of captured data becoming too large.

-Once the profile mode has been selected for the target application, click the OK button to close the dlaiog.
+Once the profile configuration settings have been entered for the target application, click the OK button to close the dialog.
 Start the target application in the normal way.